Paperback-iOS/website/src/getting-started/adding-content/third-party-extensions.md

 # Third-Party Extensions

-Third-party extensions are not developed or maintained by the official developers of Paperback.
-As such, we do not provide support for them nor allow discussions about them on the official Discord server or GitHub page.
+Third-party extensions are not developed or maintained by the Paperback developers.
+Therefore, we do not offer support for these extensions, nor do we permit discussions about them on the official Discord server or GitHub page.

+Below, you'll find a guide on how to add extensions in general.

 ::: danger Warning
 Requests for support related to third-party extensions on the official Discord server or GitHub page will be declined at all times.